kuohu233/fetch_rewards_take_home/README.md

 #### Note:
 If you already have a Python package `Crypto`, try:

 ```
 pip uninstall crypto
 pip uninstall pycryptodome
 ```

 and then

 ```
 pip install pycryptodome
 ```

-The `Crypto` package does not work.
+The `Crypto` package was no longer maintained since 2013.

 ## How to use
 Pull this repository, and try this command in command line: